gurubamal/success_taste/README.md

 > Vagrant, VirtualBox (On Windows 10 - use VirtualBox version 5.4.2 only), and git should be pre-installed (restart device once after virtual box install).
 > Ensure your device doesn't go to sleep when it's idle (while scripts are running), change power, battery settings whereever applicable

-> It is expected that you are connected to internet
+> It is expected that you are connected to internet..

 > On Windows 10 - use VirtualBox version 5.4.2 only, for best fuctionality in windows follow and set environment : https://www.vagrantup.com/docs/other/wsl; optionally, You can use Powershell and run below commands (must be administrator) on powershell:

 		vagrant plugin update